Russian pipeline firm launches anti-EU dispute

 Already a member?

-"A notice of arbitration was served today," he added in an emailed comment on Friday (27 September).
+"A notice of arbitration was served on Thursday (26 September)," he added in an emailed comment.

 The ECT is a legal regime created in 1991 to give confidence to Western firms investing in the former Soviet Union.